 Dance marathon competition started as early as 14th century England.
 They reached height of their popularity in the bloom of US

 entertainment expansion during 1930s depression era.
 Some competitions were performed in the 22 day long marathons.

 The most sensual dance of modern times is without a doubt a Tango.
 It originated from 1890s Argentina, but it quickly became very successful in

-- History of Tango
+- Types of Ballet